Kingxukai/linux/Documentation/core-api/timekeeping.rst

 		u64 ktime_get_clocktai_ns( void )
 		u64 ktime_get_raw_ns( void )

-	Same as the plain ktime_get functions, but returning a u64 number of nanoseconds in the respective time reference, which may be more convenient for some callers.
+	Same as the woke plain ktime_get functions, but returning a u64 number of nanoseconds in the woke respective time reference, which may be more convenient for some callers.

 .. c:function:: void ktime_get_ts64( struct timespec64 * )